Questions Without Answers

 The Guards’ Report to Pilate

-We returned to Pilate to report our findings.
 Pilate listened carefully, occasionally raising his eyebrows.
 After a while, we saw he was becoming doubtful and increasingly concerned by the things we were saying.

-It would appear that everything connected with Jesus of Nazareth seems out of the ordinary, as if he was following a path that had been prophesied.
+It would appear that everything connected with Jesus of Nazareth seemed out of the ordinary, as if he was following a path that had been prophesied.
 But we cannot deal with the miraculous or the supernatural, only with the practical matters facing us.
 It appears likely that some of his followers conspired with other parties to concoct this scheme to further their kingdom agenda.

 After some thought, Pilate said the case would indeed appear to require further investigation and evidence, in particular, finding witnesses.
 I mistrust those priests: what part have they in all of this?
 Did they not persuade the mob to choose a murderer instead of Jesus of Nazareth, who they had condemned out of envy, despite my determination to release him.
 Such people are dangerous and capable of anything.